-If-Elif operators are used to design flow of the bash script.
+If-Elif operators are used to designing the flow of the bash script.
 We can change the flow according to given conditions with

-When writing scripts we have a lot of situation to make decision.
+When writing scripts we have a lot of situations to make decisions.
 We solve the questions marks of the scripts with conditionals.
-For example the simplest one is we want to run script if a directory or file exist.
+For example the simplest one is we want to run a script if a directory or file exists.

 if [ Clean.sh ] then echo "Clean.sh exist" fi

 The most used and simple conditional is if/then/else statement.
 The statement starts with if and lists conditions and closed with fi.
 Here [ … ] brackets look for the file and provide logic for if.
 Do not be afraid there is a lot of functions to test a lot of things.
 We will touch some of them.